cctbx/cctbx_project/mmtbx/probe/README.md

 ## Testing

 Unit tests are implemented in each C++ class and Python module to verify that they perform as intended.
-The tests performed incklude the following:
+The tests performed include the following:
 * **AtomTypes.py:** When it is run as a script, this file will raise an assertion on failure or exit normally on success.
 The **IsAromatic** function is tested by calling it with a small number of atoms within residues to ensure that it markes aromatic ones and does not mark others.